ucsf-it-webservices/metatag/README.md

 * If the Language Hierarchy module is installed, it will be used to identify which language will be used when loading meta tags for a given entity.

+* If the Maxlength module is installed, meta tags that have a maximum length defined in the settings will have that maximum length enforced; this may be disabled in the settings if it proves to be problematic.

 ## Configuration